-Sleep dentistry provides a safe and effective way for special need patients to receive the dental treatment they need.
+Sleep dentistry provides a safe and effective way for special needs patients to receive the dental treatment they need.

 A special needs patient may require a special needs dentist.
-Patients who suffer from paralysis, stroke, Down Syndrome, Alzheimer’s Disease, Parkinson’s Disease and genetic disorders may need a little extra dental care to ensure they maintain optimal dental health.
+Patients who have paralysis, stroke, Down Syndrome, Alzheimer’s Disease, Parkinson’s Disease, and genetic disorders may need a little extra dental care to ensure they maintain optimal dental health.
 Everyone requires individual attention and dental care.

-Choosing the right level of sedation can be overwhelming for a parent or caretaker of a person with special needs.
-We are here to help you and your loved one here at The Dental Anesthesia Center.
+We at The Dental Anesthesia Center are here to help you and your loved one.
 We work hard to make our patients feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 There are different levels of sedation for each patient.
-The sedation method for an individual is determined on the patients medical history and current physical and mental health:
+The sedation method for an individual is determined by the patient’s medical history and current physical and mental health:

-- Nitrous oxide – If your dentist has recommended the use of nitrous oxide or “laughing gas” for a patient, then it is probably a good idea.
-Laughing gas is an odorless gas that is used to take away the anxiety that children can sometimes experience when they are in the dentist’s chair.
-There are very few side effects and low risk for using nitrous oxide, and the pros of having a good experience is a major advantage and can affect a patients oral habits for the future.
+- Nitrous oxide – If your dentist has recommended nitrous oxide or “laughing gas” for a patient, it is probably a good idea.
+Laughing gas is an odorless gas used to take away the anxiety children can sometimes experience when they are in the dentist’s chair.
+There are very few side effects and a low risk of using nitrous oxide.
+The pros of having a good experience are a significant advantage and can affect a patient’s oral habits in the future.
 When taking nitrous oxide, they never lose consciousness; they are awake and alert the whole time.

 - Oral sedation – If you are considering oral sedation, then there might be slightly more risk involved – but it is still minimal.
-Oral sedation is achieved by giving a patient medication before they come to the office.
-The medication is meant to relax them, take away any anxiety, and to make them calmer when the procedure is happening.
-Oral sedation typically will aid them in falling asleep, so that they sleep through the procedure.
-That means that they won’t have any negative memories and also they won’t be moving around and making it harder for the dentist to finish the procedure.
+Oral sedation is achieved by giving patients medication before they visit the office.
+The medication is meant to relax them, take away any anxiety, and make them calmer when the procedure is happening.
+Oral sedation typically will aid them in falling asleep so they can sleep through the procedure.
+That means they won’t have any negative memories and won’t be moving around, making it harder for the dentist to finish the procedure.

-- IV Sedation – IV sedation involves administering a sedative through a vein which allows the medication to work very quickly.
-Since it administered this way, a dentist is able to adjust the level of sedation as needed for the dental procedure.
+- IV Sedation – IV sedation involves administering a sedative through a vein, which allows the medication to work very quickly.
+Since it is administered this way, a dentist can adjust the level of sedation as needed for the dental procedure.
 Being able to tailor the amount of sedative reduces the risk of complications and side effects.
-A patient is not asleep during IV sedation, they are in a semi-wake state and may be able to communicate a little with the dentist.
-Typically, a patient will have little or no memory of the procedure and are able to relax during any kind of treatment.
+Patients are not asleep during IV sedation; they are semi-awake and may be able to communicate a little with the dentist.
+Typically, a patient will have little or no memory of the procedure and be able to relax during any treatment.

-Sleep dentistry provides a safe and effective way for special need patients to receive the dental treatment they need.
-Patients will have a complete exam, full mouth series of x-rays (pictures of teeth), and a thorough cleaning while under general anesthesia.
+Sleep dentistry provides a safe and effective way for special needs patients to receive the dental treatment they need.
+Patients will have a complete exam, an entire mouth series of x-rays (pictures of teeth), and a thorough cleaning while under general anesthesia.

 The Dental Anesthesia Center

-Your initial oral examination includes a visual examination, charting, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+Your initial oral examination includes a visual examination, charting, diagnosis, and treatment recommendations.
+We will also take x-rays, including the panoramic x-ray, for proper diagnosis of the anterior (front) and posterior (back) teeth and the bite-wing x-ray series for accurate diagnosis of proximal decay of posterior teeth.